CLI Reference

 [env: FLASHBLOCKS_AUTHORIZER_VK=]

---flashblocks.builder_sk <BUILDER_SK>
+--flashblocks.builder-sk <BUILDER_SK>

 Flashblocks signing key used to sign authorized flashblocks payloads